Crypto Adoption Around the World: Saudi Arabia

 Government Regulations and Policies

-Regulatory sandboxes, for example, are enabling select fintech companies to test blockchain and cryptocurrency applications under controlled conditions.
+Regulatory sandboxes are enabling select fintech companies to test blockchain and cryptocurrency applications under controlled conditions.
 Saudi Arabia’s Central Bank (SAMA) has also partnered with the UAE Central Bank to experiment with a joint digital currency pilot project.

 Also, Saudi Arabia adheres to global standards, ensuring any cryptocurrency framework aligns with anti-money laundering (AML) and counter-terrorism financing (CFT) requirements.
 These regulations may initially limit anonymity but could also attract institutional investors by making the market more secure.